 A BACKPACKER’S GUIDE TO GERMANY

 Ja, das ist gut!
 Germany, big, historically bad, now very good Germany.
-The powerhouse of Europe and the most populous member-state of the European Union, Germany is a heavy hitter in world politics.
+The powerhouse of Europe and the most populous member-state of the European Union, two-time world-title runners-up, Germany is a heavy hitter in world politics.
 But we don’t come to Germany for the politics, we’re here for the forests and villages, the mountains and the autobahns.
 We come to Germany for the nightlife and the very hearty food, for the German sense of humour (weird!) and the beer, of course, always for the beer.

 Germany is a country that’s often under-explored by backpackers.
 Sure, the Oktoberfest is on everybody’s bucketlist, and rightfully so, but what about Springfest?
 What about the Bavarian countryside outside Munich, or the thriving Berlin art scene and squat houses, techno parties and cheap kebabs?
 Is a trip to Germany complete without a sunny afternoon spent in a park in Cologne, or Hamburg, drinking beer, taking ecstasy and joining the Germans while they cook on portable BBQs and play frisbee?
 Probably, but in any case, there’s so much to see and do in Germany beyond the famous beerfest.